are guidelines for those considering contributing an article to Natural Life.

 request that you work source attributions into the body of the

-article.
+replace material that should be covered in your article.
 Many articles are accompanied by short sidebars, which

 submission should, where appropriate, include resource suggestions